Naroda Patiya massacre: Aftermath

 By the evening of 28 February, a curfew was imposed in 27 towns and cities of the state in an attempt to curb the violence.
 Over the next two days, Bharuch, Rajkot and later Surat were hit.
 Approximately 151 towns and 993 villages in 16 of the state's 25 districts were affected by the post-Godhra violence, which was particularly severe in six districts.
 The violence raged heavily between 28 February and 3 March 2002, slowed briefly, then restarted on 15 March and continued until mid-June.
 Northern and central Gujarat and the north-eastern tribal belt – which are closer to Godhra City – were the worst affected while Saurashtra and Kutch remained relatively peaceful.
-1,000 army troops were flown in by the evening of 1 March to restore order.
+1,000 Indian Army troops were flown in by the evening of 1 March to restore order.
 Intelligence officials alleged that the state government deliberately delayed the deployment.
-On 3 May, former Punjab police chief Kanwar Pal Singh Gill was appointed as security adviser to Modi.
-The Gujarat government transferred several senior police officers, who had taken steps to contain and investigate violent attacks, to administrative positions.
+On 3 May, former Punjab Police DGP Kanwar Pal Singh Gill was appointed as security adviser to Modi.
+The Government of Gujarat transferred several senior police officers, who had taken steps to contain and investigate violent attacks, to administrative positions.

 According to an official estimate, 1,044 people were killed during the 2002 Gujarat riots – 790 Muslims and 254 Hindus.
 Another 223 people were reported missing, 2,548 were injured, 919 women were widowed and 606 children were orphaned.
 When people missing after the riots were declared dead after seven years, total deaths rose from 1,044 to 1,267 Unofficial estimates put the death toll closer to 5,000, with Muslims forming the majority.
 Police records say that 298 dargahs, 205 mosques, 17 temples and three churches were damaged during the riots.

-Opposition parties and three coalition partners of the Bharatiya Janata Party-led central government demanded the dismissal of Gujarat chief minister Narendra Modi for failing to contain the violence, with some calling for the removal of Union Home Minister L. K. Advani as well.
-On 18 July 2002, Modi asked the governor of Gujarat, Sunder Singh Bhandari, to dissolve the state assembly and call fresh elections.
-The Indian Election Commission ruled out early elections, citing the prevailing law and order situation, a decision the union government unsuccessfully appealed against in the Supreme Court.
+Opposition parties and three coalition partners of the Bharatiya Janata Party-led central government demanded the dismissal of Gujarat Chief Minister Narendra Modi for failing to contain the violence, with some calling for the removal of Union Home Minister L. K. Advani as well.
+On 18 July 2002, Modi asked the Governor of Gujarat, Sunder Singh Bhandari, to dissolve the state assembly and call fresh elections.
+The Indian Election Commission ruled out early elections, citing the prevailing law and order situation, a decision the Union government unsuccessfully appealed against in the Supreme Court.
 Elections were held in December and Modi returned to power.